At a difficult time, ‘Shir – Songs of Hope’ unites Sydney in music

 The concert was held together by the talented ensemble, including the wonderful Chutney band, Rafi Owen, and the accomplished singer Lara Goodridge.
 The evening’s MC, Michaela Kalowski, provided eloquent background and insights into each piece and performer, enhancing the audience’s experience.

 This extraordinary event was made possible by a dedicated team of young volunteers, led by Ben Adler with Slava Inberg, Britt Foetschl, Lara Goodridge, and Aliza Waxman.
-Ben also gave special to Rabbi Alon Meltzer, Shalom, the New South Wales Jewish Board of Deputies, and the Australian Jewish News for their support.
+Ben also gave special thanks to Rabbi Alon Meltzer, Shalom, the New South Wales Jewish Board of Deputies, and the Australian Jewish News for their support.
 Their combined efforts delivered an unforgettable evening that celebrated the unity of the community and its enduring love for Israel.

 Speak Your Mind